Mintbase/Grants-Program/applications/Nolik.md

 ### Long-term
 * Close seed funding round and form a team
-* Apply to W3F L3 grant program
+* Apply to Mintbase L3 grant program
 * Convert to mainnet
 * Build a messaging app